BrettMiller47/optimal-lineup-tracker/README.md

 ## User Story

 <textarea>
-  Given that I am a member of an ESPN fantasy football league, \n When I go to the 'optimal-lineup-tracker', \n
+  Given that I am a member of an ESPN fantasy football league,&nbps When I go to the 'optimal-lineup-tracker',&nbps
-  Then I am prompted to enter my league. \n
+  Then I am prompted to enter my league.
 </textarea>